RobAnKo/napari-image-stacker/README.md

 ## Contributing

+tbd
-Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+#Contributions are very welcome.
+Tests can be run with [tox], please ensure
+#the coverage at least stays the same before you submit a pull request.

 ## License